-No, however the counselor is quite busy and may be out of the office at any time.
-He is visiting the labs so he can interact with your sons and daughters and build relationships with them.
-If the counselor is not in his office when your child stops by, the student services secretary will leave a note for the counselor to see that student ASAP.
-As soon as the counselor returns to his office, he will call your son or daughter down.
-If the school counselor is in the office, he will stop whatever he is doing to make time for your child.
+No, however the counselors are quite busy and may be out of the office at any time.
+They are visiting the labs so they can interact with your sons and daughters and build relationships with them.
+If the counselor is not in their office when your child stops by, the student services secretary will leave a note for the counselor to see that student ASAP.
+As soon as the counselor returns to their office, they will call your son or daughter down.
+If the school counselor is in the office, they will stop whatever they are doing to make time for your child.

 14) Why am I not getting any mailings from Vantage?

 There are a couple reasons that this could be happening.
 When your student started here at Vantage, they filled out a form with their mailing address.
 If this address has changed, and we were not informed, this could be one of the reasons.
 If your student did not give a second address (in the case of a divorced parent) then that is another reason why you may not be getting any mailings.
 We could have the wrong address in our database.
 These are just a few of the reasons, however, if you are not receiving any mailings, please contact student services and we will fix the problem.

 15) Are the grade cards mailed home?

 This year, the grade cards will no longer be mailed home unless a call is made to Student Services (ext 2126) requesting that the cards be mailed.
 With all the grades being on-line now, we feel it is more efficient not to mail the grade cards home.

 The bus students are dismissed at 2:34pm and the remaining students are dismissed at 2:40pm.

 17) What is the last day of school?